 The Venetians constructed Frangokastello in a rectangular shape.
 They built strong and massive towers at each of the four corners.
 On the huge gate, they built a coat of arms symbolizing the Venetian bravery.
 However, all the buildings and fortifications that we see today inside the castle walls were completed by the Turks during the Ottoman rule (17th-19th centuries).
 Another legend connected to Frangokastello is the story of Drossoulites.
 In 1828, the Cretans had revolved against the Turks and 600 men from Epirus under Hatzi Michalis Dalianis had come to help the Cretan Revolution.
 In May 1828, they locked themselves in Frangokastello, rejecting the advice of the Cretans that this was not a safe location.
 Outside the walls, there were 8,000 Turkish soldiers fighting them.

 Right in the heart of the resort, you’ll discover magical Lake Voulismeni.
 According to mythology, this is where the goddess Athena used to bathe, and today you can do the same in this truly magnificent setting.
-The picturesque saltwater lake is lined with pastel-coloured tavernas and stylish boutiques, so it’s easy to while away a whole day and evening here.
+The picturesque saltwater lake is lined with pastel-colored tavernas and stylish boutiques, so it’s easy to while away a whole day and evening here.
 You won’t want to miss this.

 The region of Heraklion Crete gets very popular in summer as this is the main transportation hub to Crete.
 In fact, many charter flights from abroad and ferries arrive in Heraklion Town, carrying millions of visitors.
 Holidays in Heraklion combine amazing beach resorts with visit to historical sites.
 The northern side of the region is very developed with tourist facilities, especially the beach places close to Heraklion Town.
 The southern side is more secluded and receives fewer visitors but it has famous places, like Matala.